List of Star Trek novels: A Time to... (2004)

 Star Trek: A Time to... crossover miniseries explores events prior to Nemesis (2002).
 Conceived by John J. Ordover, and edited by Keith DeCandido.
 Originally intended to be a sequence of twelve novels.
 Not all printings include a number stamp.

 Relaunch novels (2005–2019)

 Interlinked novels set after the film Nemesis (2002):

 Slings and Arrows (2007–08)

 Star Trek: The Next Generation – Slings and Arrows miniseries explores events between Generations (1994) and First Contact (1996).
 Published as ebook exclusives.

 Cold Equations (2012)

-Star Trek: The Next Generation – Cold Equations miniseries explores the effect artificial life has on Starfleet and the Federation.
+Star Trek: The Next Generation – Cold Equations relaunch miniseries explores the effect artificial life has on Starfleet and the Federation.

+Post-relaunch novels (2021–2024)

+Original novels depicting events within the continuity of The Next Generation television series, and not the continuity of the 2005–2019 relaunch series.
+Fans often group them as "post-relaunch novels", though no official series title exists.

 Deep Space Nine (1993–2021)

 Star Trek: Deep Space Nine book line is based on the television series of the same name.
 The book line was relaunched with the publication of three thematically linked works: the short story collection Lives of Dax (1999), edited by Marco Palmieri; A Stitch in Time (2000), by Andrew J. Robinson; and the two-part novel Avatar (2001), by S. D. Perry.